-The Arts and Health Project is coordinated through the office of Arts, Culture & Engagement at the Vancouver Board of Parks and Recreation, with senior level direction and governance provided by the project’s Executive Task Force.
+Arts & Health is coordinated through the office of Arts, Culture & Engagement in the Decolonizing, Arts & Culture Department at the Vancouver Board of Parks and Recreation, with senior level direction and governance provided by the project’s Executive Task Force.

 Executive Task Force

 Lezlie Wagman retired from Vancouver Coastal Health’s Sharon Martin Community Health Fund (SMART Fund) in 2012.
 As Manager of the Fund since 2001 she supported the initial start-up and continuing funding of Arts & Health Project recognizing it as an innovative strategy to build creative art skills and community capacity with seniors.

 Lezlie brings more than 35 years experience in population health promotion covering areas of strategic planning, program evaluation, community development, social marketing, health literacy, health education and policy development.
 She continues to support Arts & Health as a volunteer.